389: The Importance of Gratitude and Celebration throughout our Everydays and along our Life Journey

 Our celebrations don’t need to be grand or expensive, or even cost a thing.
 They don’t even need to involve anyone else in the instances where you simply reached a goal that solely involved your self-discipline or sole effort to achieve, but be sure to celebrate.
 Perhaps your favorite meal, or treat yourself to an afternoon at your favorite place of respite.
 Or even more simple, permit yourself to dance about your home and cheering aloud for yourself.
 This is communicating to your brain that all is very well indeed and the endorphins begin to flow, and a new memory is created and stored that will be of great benefit now and tomorrow.

-To habituate the act of gratitude into our days and remember to celebrate whenever we achieve something we’ve set as an intention rewrites negative texts we may have held by default in our mind, and begins to change how we engage with each day, with each person.
-This changes the vibration of your life’s energy and how you live each day, and while the future is unwritten, we have provided ourselves with an infinite inkwell of possibility that life is and will be quite sweet indeed.
+To habituate the act of gratitude into our days and remembering to celebrate whenever we achieve something we’ve set as an intention rewrites negative texts we may have held by default in our mind, and begins to change how we engage with each day, with each person.
+This changes the vibration of our life’s energy and how we live each day, and while the future is unwritten, we have provided ourselves with an infinite inkwell of possibility that life is and will be quite sweet indeed.
 And it all begins by being consciously aware of all that is going well, taking note, savoring it and taking the time to pause and celebrate.

 ~Mariage Frères Darjeeling Master thé